 - 5. Connect the new battery to the open connector.
 Route the wires so they are in the recessed area.
 Make sure the wires won't get caught in the end cap threads. - 6.
 Disconnect the old battery pack's connector from the unit and set the old battery pack aside. - 7.
 Slide the new battery pack into the unit. - 8.
-Loosen the top captive fastening screws on the HMI module to separate it from the old battery pack.

-- 9. Align the HMI module with the new battery pack and the tab on the CPU carrier board (bezel).
-Gently press the assembly on, being careful not to pinch the battery wires.
+Loosen the top captive fastening screws on the HMI module to separate it from the old battery pack. - 9.
+Align the HMI module with the new battery pack and the tab on the CPU carrier board (bezel).
+Gently press the new battery pack on, being careful not to pinch the battery wires.
 Tighten all four screws. - 10.
-Replace the front end cap.
+Replace the end cap.
 Screw the end cap clockwise (eight full turns) until it is tightly sealed to the enclosure.
-Replace the retaining clamp, if applicable (see Section 2.6.1).
+Re-attach the retaining clamp, if applicable (see Section 2.6.1).

-5.6 Removing/Replacing the SRAM Battery
+4.6 Removing/Replacing the SRAM Battery

 A lithium coin cell battery provides backup power for the SRAM and the real time clock.
 The SRAM backup battery can last for up to 10,000 hours of cumulative operation, and only runs if the main power system fails.
-You do not need to power down the unit to replace the SRAM backup battery.
+In a non-hazardous area, you do not need to power down the unit to replace the SRAM backup battery.